noxiii/strassenschluessel_nrw/README.md

 # Straßenschlüssel NRW Germany
+This script is only usable for cities in North Rhine-Westphalia/Germany.
+For better understanding the script and the readme are written in German language.

+The license for the script is `MIT`.
+The license for the data in the folder `./strassenschluessen` is `Deutschland Lizens zero 2.0`.

 ## Achtung: Bitte aktuell noch nicht nutzen

 ## Einleitung

 Mit diesem Skript ist es möglich alle Straßenschlüssel für Gemeinden in NRW zu generieren.
 Diese können mit dem Tag `de:strassenschluessel=` in osm an entsprechende Straßen ergänzt werden.